tanishqmotke/deepspace-project/README.md

 These code runs on http://localhost:4000
 In the .env file you can paste the generated NASA API KEY in this form NASA_API_KEY=YOUR_NASA_API_KEY

-##SETUP FOR THE FRONTEND :Follow the below steps for the Frontend:
+## SETUP FOR THE FRONTEND
+Follow the below steps for the Frontend:
 1. cd ../frontend
 2. npm install
 3. cp .env.example .env